 In case you are not aware, Apple has its built-in Translate app that you can use on your iPhone too!

-This option lets you take a photo of a text from the environment and use parts or all of the text in the image.
-Just highlight the text, and Google Lens will immediately show you search results based on the text.
-Drag the search results up to view it in full screen.
+This option lets you take a photo of text from the environment and use parts or all of it in the image.
+Just highlight the text, and Google Lens will immediately show you search results based on it.
+Drag the search results up to view them in full screen.
 Tap the downward arrow beside the text to head back to the camera view.

 The Search tab offers a similar function to the Text tab.
 It only searches for visual matches instead of the text on the image.

 Are you having trouble with your school homework?
 Google’s got you.
-Just take a photo of it and let Google help you find a way to solve your problem.
+Just take a photo of it and let Google help you find a way to solve your mathematics problem or complete your homework.

 Bonus: It detects both written text and on-screen text.